HomeHome AutomationUsing Smart Light Switches over Smart Bulbs?

 L & N wire

 If you are lucky enough, your wall light toggle hides access to 4 (or more) wires.
 Lucky, as the range of the smart wall toggles will be easier.
-Inside the electrical box, you will find live & neutral wires, possibly earth wire and loop that continues to a light switch.
+Inside the electrical box, you will find live & neutral wires, possibly earth wire and a loop that continues to a light switch.

-In the scenario like this, simply connect the L & N wires to your new wall socket (earth optional), connect the lightbulb loop to N and Lout and you are pretty much ready to enjoy new IoT light.
+In a scenario like this, simply connect the L & N wires to your new wall socket (earth optional), connect the lightbulb loop to N and Lout and you are pretty much ready to enjoy new IoT light.

 Live wire only

 If you are less lucky, your light fitting supplies the L & N and the wall switch will simply close the circuit.
-To accommodate this scenario, there are Live wire only wall switches.
+To accommodate this scenario, there are Live wire-only wall switches.

 To power up your smart switch, you have to identify the Live wire.
 Failing to do so will result in the switch not working correctly.
-Identify the Live wire inside your wall socket and connect it with a correct terminal.
+Identify the Live wire inside your wall socket and connect it with the correct terminal.
 Feed the other wire(s) to terminals responsible for each gang relay.
 Bear in mind, that for the switch to work you must connect at least one gang via L1.

 High Voltage Warning: How to identify wires in the socket